Modern & measurable results

 Currently, we have three locations.
 Our first physical therapy practice is located in Tilburg Center, at Veldhovenring 57.
 Our second location is located in Tilburg Reeshof, at Spaubeekstreet 89 at the Basic-Fit gym.
 Our third location is located in a health center in Tilburg West, at the Professor Verbernelaan 35-D.

 When various treatments no longer have the desired effect, total hip replacement is an option.
 The joint is often replaced in its entirety with a prosthesis.
 The muscle strength and mobility of the joint is often reduced due to osteoarthritis and surgery.
 A quick start to rehabilitation is very important for the recovery of these functions.
 The therapists at Fysio Fitaal will teach you how to strengthen the muscles around the hip and how to regain mobility in the joint.
 They also look at how you can best perform your daily activities.
 Most people can walk again without crutches after 6 weeks.
 After that, the pain in the hip will continue to decrease.
 The condition will gradually increase again and walking will become easier and easier.
 An average rehabilitation of new knee or hip takes 3-9 months.

 A hip replacement aims to:

 - Improve quality of life

 - Increasing mobility in the hip

 - Being able to walk normally

-When the complaints only increase and you are limited too much in your daily life, a hip prosthesis can offer a solution.
+When the symptoms only increase and you are too restricted in your daily life, a hip replacement may offer a solution.
 These complaints in the hip are often the result of osteoarthritis.
-A new hip will give you more freedom of movement again and the complaints will diminish.
-Normally an artificial hip will last at least 15 years.
-How long it will eventually last depends on various factors:
+With a new hip, you will regain more freedom of movement and the symptoms will decrease.
+Normally, an artificial hip will last at least 15 years.
+How long it will last depends on several factors: